 Due to a limited number of computer testing stations, students must arrange an appointment with The Learning Center.
-Exams must be completed prior to the start of the year in which a student will graduate.
+Exams must be completed prior to the start of the semester in which a student will graduate.

 If you want your scores sent to a college (including Grace College), employer or certifying agency, you must select this option through the examination software on the day of the exam.
 This service is free of charge only if you select your score recipient at the time of your test.
 A $20 fee will be charged for each transcript ordered at a later date.

 Your score report will show the total scaled score, which falls between 20 and 80 and is closely related to the number of questions answered correctly.
 Your raw score increases by one point for each question answered correctly, and no points are gained or lost when a question is not answered or is answered incorrectly.
 The raw score is translated into a scaled score by a process that adjusts for differences in the difficulty of the questions on various forms of the test.
 Grace College accepts a score of 50 or higher in order to receive credit.

 No, Grace College gives you credit, but no letter grade.

 Usually.
 Check the policy of the institution to which you wish to transfer.

 Use "The Official Study Guide for the CLEP Examinations," which is available on the CLEP website.
 A copy of this study guide is available in The Learning Center office.
 A description of the various exams can be found on the CLEP web page.
 You can also talk with advisers and faculty and review textbooks in the appropriate subject area and other relevant sources.